Get to Know Your Sewing Machine - Private Lesson with Erin Ambrose

 If you are a parent/guardian signing up a minor child for this lesson, PLEASE notify us immediately as there will be additional information needed in order to ensure the child's safety.
 If the required information is not obtained, the parent/guardian MUST stay present for the duration of the lesson.

-About the teacher: Erin Ambrose is the owner of Aranea Craft Studio and a lifelong Hayward Resident (Go Farmers!).
+Erin Ambrose is the owner of Aranea Craft Studio and a lifelong Hayward Resident (Go Farmers!).
 Erin started sewing as a teenager, which eventually led her to study costume design at CSUEB.
-Before diving into the fiber arts, Erin did side work as a dressmaker in the area, sewing vintage & historic replicas as well as formals, wedding dresses, and costumes.
+Before diving into the fiber arts, Erin did side work as a dressmaker in the area, sewing vintage & historical replicas as well as formals, wedding dresses, and costumes.
 She encourages people to learn more about the benefits of slow fashion, pulling from local resources, and loves to see those around her learn and grow through creativity.